TheRedDot/MonologExtraBundle/README.md

 Create a log entry with the response data.

+#### On console command

+Create a log entry before executing any command.

 #### On console exception

 Create a log entry when an exception occurs in console.